Economy of South Africa: Natural resources and mining

 In 2019, the country was the world's largest producer of platinum; the world's largest producer of chromium; the world's largest producer of manganese; the 2nd largest world producer of titanium; the world's 11th largest producer of gold; the 3rd worldwide producer of vanadium; the 6th largest world producer of iron ore; the 11th largest world producer of cobalt; and the 15th largest world producer of phosphate.
 It was the world's 12th largest producer of uranium in 2018.

 Mining has been the main driving force behind the history and development of Africa's most advanced economy.
 Large-scale and profitable mining started with the discovery of a diamond on the banks of the Orange River in 1867 by Erasmus Jacobs and the subsequent discovery and exploitation of the Kimberley pipes a few years later.
 Gold rushes to Pilgrim's Rest and Barberton were precursors to the biggest discovery of all, the Main Reef/Main Reef Leader on Gerhardus Oosthuizen's farm Langlaagte, Portion C, in 1886, the Witwatersrand Gold Rush and the subsequent rapid development of the goldfield there, the biggest of them all.

 South Africa is one of the world's leading mining and mineral-processing countries.
-Though mining's contribution to the national GDP has fallen from 21% in 1970 to 6% in 2011, it still represents almost 60% of exports.
-The mining sector accounts for up to 9% of value added.
+Though mining's contribution to the national GDP has fallen substantially from its historical levels, the sector contributed 6.1% of nominal GDP in 2024.